lucafilippodangelo/ASP.NET-Delegates-And-Friends/README.md

 You write the specifications for the class or the method, with substitute parameters for data types.
 When the compiler encounters a constructor for the class or a function call for the method, it generates code to handle the specific data type.

+### //LD TEST006Bis - generics
+Second example on generics with interfaces

 ### //LD TEST007 - delegates
 In the example done he start from a method that process a photo, from this method I call many other method(filters) to set this photo.. the point is: any time that I have to do add a filter, do I need to recompile the method? no!